ABC of Product Design

 T for trendy

 Trendy here shouldn’t make you consider only the looks of the product.
 As it happened with other features, its real sense lies much deeper.
-We see the definition of “trendy” as being able to follow the most modern trends efficiently, combining them with the best classic solutions approved by UI/UX analysis through the times.
+We see the definition of “trendy” as being able to follow the most modern trends efficiently, combining them with the best classic solutions approved by UI/UX analysis over time.

 U for understandable, user-centered, useful, unique